Metacognition in the MYP Design Cycle[metacognition](/post/how-to-develop-metacognition) in the MYP Design Cycle: practical strategies for teachers

 Consider a design challenge: "Create a storage solution for a busy secondary school kitchen."
 A learner without metacognitive forethought jumps straight to Pinterest, finds "cool storage ideas," and designs a vertical pegboard system.
 Eight weeks into the project, they discover the kitchen walls are made of tile that can't be drilled.
 They've wasted five weeks.

-A learner practising planning-type metacognition starts differently.
-She externalises her thinking on a Knowledge Map:
+A learner who practises planning-type metacognition starts in a different way.
+She makes her thinking visible on a Knowledge Map:

 What I know: Kitchens need organised storage.
 Secondary schools have high-traffic areas.
 Storage systems require mounting hardware.